 You may be entitled to adoption allowance, although this is a means tested allowance.

 The government made changes to adoption leave and pay in April 2015, recognising Foster for Adoption in these changes and allowing Foster for Adoption carers to take adoption leave and pay (if entitled) from the point a child is placed with them.

 Find out more

 If you are considering Foster for Adoption or have any questions about our services please contact us or telephone PACT’s dedicated Enquiry Officers on 0300 456 4800.
-Lines are open 10am-3pm Monday to Friday.
+Lines are open 10am-5pm on Monday, Wednesday and Friday, 10am-8pm on Tuesday and Thursday, and 10am-1pm on Saturday.
 You can also email firstname.lastname@example.org.